-District Sales Manager - Arizona
+District Sales Manager - NC/SC

+Position reports directly to the Regional Sales Manager.
 The District Sales Manager has responsibility for sales functions within respective district.
 The primary duty is to promote sales growth, manage/coordination of sales activities of distribution channels, and end-user development, employing resources effectively and efficiently in order to grow sales volume and profitability in accordance with company objectives.

 Essential Functions & Responsibilities

-- Provide product demonstration and training
+- Product demonstration and training at end-users

 - Identify opportunities for new applications and end-users

 - Implementation of distributor and growth end-user programs